-Bruins’ Zdeno Chara Celebrates 1,500th Game With Gracious Instagram Post
+NESN

 (Although, being one of the best defensemen of his generation certainly helped.)

 The Boston Bruins blueliner reached the impressive milestone Tuesday night when the Boston Bruins visited the Montreal Canadiens.
-Believe it or not, Chara even received a standing ovation from the normally hostile Bell Center crowd.
+Believe it or not, Chara even received a standing ovation from the normally hostile Bell Centre crowd.

 Chara, ever humble and gracious, took to Instagram on Wednesday to thank everyone who has made his long, remarkable career possible.